elkcityhazard/chef-frank/content/chef-franks-seasoning-recipes/goulash-with-ground-beef/index.md

  - Easy

 ---
-Quick Easy Goulash Recipe with Fresh Ground Beef and Elbow Macaroni, Tomato Sauce and Fresh Cut Vegetables with Cheese.
+Quick Goulash Recipe with Fresh Ground Beef and Elbow Macaroni, Tomato Sauce and Fresh Cut Vegetables with Cheese.
 Goulash is a Great [Casserole][1] for Lunch or Supper.

 ## Goulash